-Within ten (10) working days of the receipt of the formal grievance not involving an equity issue, the Associate Vice President of Student Affairs hall transmit the grievance to the Student Appeals/Grievance Committee; formal grievances involving equity issues will follow the timelines established by the EA/EO Officer.
+Within ten (10) working days of the receipt of the formal grievance not involving an equity issue, the Associate Vice President of Student Affairs will transmit the grievance to the Student Appeals/Grievance Committee; formal grievances involving equity issues will follow the timelines established by the EA/EO Officer.
 The Student Appeals/Grievance Committee shall, within ten (10) working days of receipt of the grievance, hold a hearing on the grievance.
 The student will receive notification as to time, date, place, and manner at least five (5) days in advance of the grievance hearing, and should appear at the hearing to present information.
-The student has the right to be assisted by an advisor of his/her choice, at his/her own case, and therefore, advisors are not permitted to speak or participate directly in the grievance hearing.
+The student has the right to be assisted by an advisor of his/her choice, at his/her own expense.
+The student is responsible for presenting his/her own case, and therefore, advisors are not permitted to speak or participate directly in the grievance hearing.